Extension theorems for reductive group schemes

-{\bf (ii)} the symmetric bilinear Killing form on $\grg$ is perfect (i.e., it induces naturally an $A$-linear isomorphism $\grg\arrowsim\Hom_A(\grg,A)$).
+{\bf (ii)} the symmetric bilinear Killing form on $\grg$ is perfect.

-Then there exists a unique adjoint group scheme $G$ over $Y$ which extends $G_K$ and such that we have an identity $\Lie(G)=\grg$ that extends the identity of (i).
+Then there exists a unique adjoint group scheme $G$ over $Y$ which extends $G_K$ and such that we have an identity $\Lie(G)=\grg$ that extends the identity of the property (i).}

+Let $U$ be an open, Zariski dense subscheme of $Y$.
+We call the pair $(Y,Y\setminus U)$ {\it quasi-pure} if each finite \'etale cover of $U$ extends uniquely to a finite \'etale cover of $Y$ (to be compared with [G2, Exp.
+X, Def.
+3.1]).

-{\bf (b)} Suppose that $Y$ is a normal, noetherian scheme and the codimension of $Y\setminus U$ in $Y$ is at least $2$.
-Let $G_U$ be an adjoint group scheme over $U$.
-We assume that the Lie algebra $\scrO_U$-module $Lie(G_U)$ of $G_U$ extends to a Lie algebra $\scrO_Y$-module $\grl$ that is a locally free $\scrO_Y$-module.
+{\bf 1.4.
+Theorem.} {\it We assume that $Y$ is a normal, noetherian scheme and the codimension of $Y\setminus U$ in $Y$ is at least $2$.
+Then the following two properties hold:

+{\bf (a)} Let $G_U$ be an adjoint group scheme over $U$.
+We assume that the Lie algebra $\scrO_U$-module $Lie(G_U)$ of $G_U$ extends to a Lie algebra $\scrO_Y$-module that is a locally free $\scrO_Y$-module.
 Then $G_U$ extends uniquely to an adjoint group scheme $G$ over $Y$.

-{\bf (c)} Let $Y$ and $U$ be as in (b).
-Let $E_U$ be a reductive group scheme over $U$.
-We assume that the pair $(Y,Y\setminus U)$ is quasi-pure and that the Lie algebra $\scrO_U$-module $Lie(G_U)$ of the adjoint group scheme $G_U$ of $E_U$ extends to a Lie algebra $\scrO_Y$-module $\grl$ that is a locally free $\scrO_Y$-module.
-Then $E_U$ extends uniquely to a reductive group scheme $E$ over $Y$.}
+{\bf (b)} Let $H_U$ be a reductive group scheme over $U$.
+We assume that the pair $(Y,Y\setminus U)$ is quasi-pure and that the Lie algebra $\scrO_U$-module $Lie(G_U)$ of the adjoint group scheme $G_U$ of $H_U$ extends to a Lie algebra $\scrO_Y$-module that is a locally free $\scrO_Y$-module.
+Then $H_U$ extends uniquely to a reductive group scheme $H$ over $Y$.}